pedromussi1/PernTodo/READCODE.md

 <h1>Code Breakdown</h1>

-<p>The way I have decide to structure this explanation is by only analyzing the bulkier parts of the game, files that were complex enough to warrant an extended explanation.
-For better organization and understanding, I have separated the code files in three categories: function, UI, and counters.</p>
+<p>This page should cover all the steps that were taken to create the PernTodo web application.
+Code snippets will be shown and explained, along with screenshots of how the database looks on PostgreSQL and analyzing how the database connects to the website in the localhost.</p>

 <h2>Function</h2>